|(a) The Texas Health and Human Services Commission

 its designee on or before the 22nd calendar day after HHSC received

 the IDR request.
-If the facility is unable to participate on the scheduled
+If the provider is unable to participate on the scheduled

 date, the IDR conference will be cancelled, and the IDR will continue